tomshanley/tomshanley.co.nz/content/about/_index.md

 title: "About me"
 date: 2018-07-12T18:19:33+06:00
 heading : "I'M A BUSINESS ANALYST, WITH A FLAIR AND PASSION FOR DATA VISUALISATION." description : "I live and work in Christchurch, New Zealand.
 Originally from the UK, I am a business analyst with a particular passion for presenting data and complex information.
 I have over 10 years experience working in IT and government, and enjoy the challenge of analysing and presenting the complex environments in which we work.
 I have experience of delivering online, print and application-based data visualisations and infographics.
-Along side data visualiation, I can deliver business analysis for all strategic, business-improvement and system transformation projects."
+Along side data visualisation, I can deliver business analysis for all strategic, business-improvement and system transformation projects."

 expertise_title: "Expertise"
 expertise_sectors: ["Data visualisation", "Infographics", "Dashboards", "Online interactives", "Print-ready handouts and posters", "Information Design", "Business analysis", "Business case and strategy", "Business process improvements", "Data analysis"]